 Treasurer shall make a good faith effort to notify beneficiaries and their parents or legal guardians of the seed funds' availability and the deadline to claim such funds.

 (4) Unclaimed seed funds.
-Seed funds that are
+Seed funds and any

-unclaimed by the beneficiary's 10th birthday or unused by the beneficiary's 26th birthday will be considered forfeited.
-Unclaimed and unused seed funds will remain in the omnibus account for future beneficiaries.
+interest earnings that are unclaimed by the beneficiary's 10th birthday or unused by the beneficiary's 26th birthday will be considered forfeited.
+Unclaimed and unused seed funds and any interest earnings will remain in the omnibus account for future beneficiaries.

 (e) Financial education.
 The State Treasurer may develop educational materials that support the financial literacy of beneficiaries and their legal guardians, and may do so in collaboration with State and federal agencies, including, but not limited to, the Illinois State Board of Education and existing nonprofit agencies with expertise in financial literacy and education.

-(f) Incentives and partnerships.
-The State Treasurer may develop partnerships with private, nonprofit, or governmental organizations to provide additional incentives for eligible children, including conditional cash transfers or matching contributions that provide a savings incentive based on specific actions taken or other criteria.
+(f) Supplementary deposits and partnerships.
+The State Treasurer may make supplementary deposits to children in financially insecure households if sufficient funds are available.
+Furthermore, the State Treasurer may develop partnerships with private, nonprofit, or governmental organizations to provide additional savings incentives, including conditional cash transfers or matching contributions that provide a savings incentive based on specific actions taken or other criteria.

 (g) Illinois Higher Education Savings Program Fund.
-The Illinois Higher Education Savings Program Fund is hereby established.
-The Fund shall be the official repository of all contributions, appropriations, interest, and dividend payments, gifts, or other financial assets received by the State Treasurer in connection with operation of the Program or related partnerships.
-All such moneys shall be deposited in the Fund and held by the State Treasurer as custodian thereof, outside of the State treasury, separate and apart from all public moneys or funds of this State.
-The State Treasurer may accept gifts, grants, awards, matching contributions, interest income, and appropriations from individuals, businesses, governments, and other third-party sources to implement the Program on terms that the Treasurer deems advisable.
+The Illinois Higher Education Savings Program Fund is hereby established as a special fund in the State treasury.
+The Fund shall be the official repository of all contributions, appropriated funds, interest, and dividend payments, gifts, or other financial assets received by the State Treasurer in connection with the operation of the Program or related partnerships.
+All such moneys shall be deposited into the Fund and held by the State Treasurer as custodian thereof.
+The State Treasurer may accept gifts, grants, awards, matching contributions, interest income, and appropriated funds from individuals, businesses, governments, and other third-party sources to implement the Program on terms that the Treasurer deems advisable.
 All interest or other earnings accruing or received on amounts in the Illinois Higher Education Savings Program Fund shall be credited to and retained by the Fund and used for the benefit of the Program.
 Assets of the Fund must at all times be preserved, invested, and expended only for the purposes of the Program and must be held for the benefit of the beneficiaries.
 Assets may not be transferred or used by the State or the State Treasurer for any purposes other than the purposes of the Program.
 In addition, no moneys, interest, or other earnings paid into the Fund shall be used, temporarily or otherwise, for inter-fund borrowing or be otherwise used or appropriated except as expressly authorized by this Act.
-Notwithstanding the requirements of this subsection (f), amounts in the Fund may be used by the State Treasurer to pay the administrative costs of the Program.
+Notwithstanding the requirements of this subsection (g), amounts in the Fund may be used by the State Treasurer to pay the administrative costs of the Program.

 (h) Audits and reports.
 The State Treasurer shall include the Illinois Higher Education Savings Program as part of the audit of the College Savings Pool described in Section 16.5.
-The State Treasurer shall annually prepare a report that includes a summary of the Program operations for the preceding fiscal year, including the number of children enrolled in the Program, the total amount of seed fund deposits, and such other information that is relevant to make a full disclosure of the operations of the Program and Fund.
-The report shall be made available on the Treasurer's website by January 31 each year, starting in January of 2022.
+The State Treasurer shall annually prepare a report that includes a summary of the Program operations for the preceding fiscal year, including the number of children enrolled in the Program, the total amount of seed fund deposits, the rate of seed deposits claimed, and, to the extent data is reported and available, the racial, ethnic, socioeconomic, and geographic data of beneficiaries and of children in financially insecure households who may receive automatic bonus deposits.
+Such other information that is relevant to make a full disclosure of the operations of the Program and Fund may also be reported.
+The report shall be made available on the Treasurer's website by January 31 each year, starting in January of 2024.
 The State Treasurer may include the Program in other reports as warranted.

 (i) Rules.
 The State Treasurer may adopt rules necessary to implement this Section.